Brothers and sisters,

 This month, once a week I went out in the evenings to carry out oversight of the brothers and sisters.
 In dealing with a new attendee (a sister), I realized that her view of the gospel was not clear, it had some errors.
 So I took the opportunity to share the gospel with her and gave her a copy of “What is a Biblical Christian?” to read so that next time I meet with her we can discuss it’s contents.
 In college, this sister had participated in some ministry in the Christian group on campus.
 She also grew up in Sunday school.
 Yet her understanding of the gospel was so confused.
 This made me realized that regardless of who comes among us, we need to preach the gospel to them.

 On Sunday afternoons this month (from 1:30-2:30), we read a book together and then begin our prayer meeting.
-The book we are reading now is an abridgement of Mark Dever’s “Nine Marks of a Healthy Church”.
+The book we are reading now is an abridgment of Mark Dever’s “Nine Marks of a Healthy Church”.
 The biggest blessing for us from this book is that the brethren are better understanding what elements a healthy church must have.
 They also better understand what our church in the future should look like, and so can strive towards that end.

 I invited several brothers and sisters over to my house to eat this month.
 And had some time to talk with them.
 Among them was a brother who had a question to discuss and I was very thankful for our conversation.
 This brother was in a car accident when young and lost his right leg.
 According to Chinese traffic laws, someone without a right leg cannot get a regular C2 divers license (a regular car license) but can only get a F license (Handicapped license).
-But because this brother was so adapt to his prosthetics, the inspecting doctor (Translator note: these doctors only test color blindness and make you walk across the room once, therefore would not notice something like this) at his license testing did not even realize he was missing his right leg and so he received a C license.
+But because this brother was so adapt to his prosthetic, the inspecting doctor (Translator note: these doctors only test color blindness and make you walk across the room once, therefore would not notice something like this) at his license testing did not even realize he was missing his right leg and so he received a C license.
 Before, this brother never struggled with whether this was fine or not.
 However, after coming to our group, he heard me emphasize how Christians need to be good citizens and obey the law.
 Then he began to struggle.
 This time he came to our home he shared this with me and asked what he should do.
 I was quite moved when he shared this with me and saw God is using my labors to gradually change people’s hearts so that they are more and more willing to obey His law.
 This also encouraged me to continue to faithfully serve here and send God’s Word forth.
 I also saw the power of God’s Word, it’s influence in our midst, and how it continually reminds us of what we are to do.